lewis-250/psql.windows_function_29074_RUGENZI/README.md

 6. Professional documentation

  **References**
-1.Oracle Corporation.
-Oracle Database SQL Language Reference.
-Oracle Help Center.

-2.Oracle Corporation.
-Oracle Database Data Warehousing Guide.
-Oracle Help Center.

-3.Course materials from INSY 8311: Database Development with PL/SQL
+1.Course materials from INSY 8311: Database Development with PL/SQL

-4.Online SQL tutorials and documentation
+2.Online SQL tutorials and documentation

-5.Rwanda-specific context from local veterinary practices
+3.Rwanda-specific context from local veterinary practices

  **Academic Integrity Statement**
 "All sources were properly cited.
 Implementations and analysis represent original work.
 No AI-generated content was copied without attribution or adaptation."